theo-armour/pages/05-history-and-events/david-graeber/dawn-of-everything/dawn-of-everything-cheatsheet.md

 We are locked in by our vocabulary

-* Etymology of "civilization" is a man/male thing
+* Example: Etymology of "civilization" is a man/male thing

 ## Current historiography is a myth

 Accounts of human history

 1. Simply aren't true
 2. Have dire political implications
 3. Make the past needlessly dull ~ Actually more playful

 ### 1. The history we are taught is not true